HesselM/rpicross_notes/README.md

 # Guide to Setup and Cross Compile for a Raspberry Pi

 This repository is a personal guide to setup a cross compilation environment to compile OpenCV and ROS programs on a Raspberry Pi.
 It contains details on the setup of a VirtualBox, SSH / X-server / network settings, syncing / backing up and of course how to compile and install OpenCV with Python bindings and dynamic library support (such as GTK).
-Experience with VirtualBox, C, Python and the terminal are assumed.
+Experience with VirtualBox, C, Python and the terminal/nano are assumed.
 Usage of external keyboards or monitors for the Raspberry Pi is not required: setup is done via card mounting or SSH.

 Disclaimer 1: Many, many, many StackOverflow, Github issues, form-posts and blog-pages have helped me developing these notes.
 Unfortunatly I haven't written down all these links and hence cannot thank or link all authors, for which my apology.
 Here an incomplete list of sources:
 - VirtualBox SSH: https://forums.virtualbox.org/viewtopic.php?f=8&t=55766